+INFORMATION SUPERHIGHWAY

 Technology has a significant impact on our lives and will have an even greater impact in the future.
 During the early 1990s, the term “Information Highway” was first used to describe the next way of technological advancements.
-As always there were those who were skeptical about what impact, if any, the “Information Highway” (also called the “Internet”) would have on our lives.
+As always there were those who were skeptical about what impact, if any, the “Information Highway” (also called the “Information SuperHighway”) would have on our lives.

 One writer, as late as December 1993, indicated that he was not holding his breath.
-He doubted if the Internet would become a truly transforming technology; and if so, he felt, it may take decades.
-This writer went on to compare acceptances of the Internet to acceptance of the car.
+He doubted if the Information SuperHighway would become a truly transforming technology; and if so, he felt, it may take decades.
+This writer went on to compare acceptances of the Information SuperHighway to acceptance of the car.

 It takes time for breakthrough technologies to make their mark.
 Consider the car.
 In 1908 Henry Ford began selling the Model T. One early effort of low-cost cars was to rid cities of horses.
 A picture of a New York street in the 1900 shows 36 horse carriages and 1 car: a picture of the same street in 1924 shows 40 cares and 1 carriage.
 This was a big deal.
 In 1900, horses dumped 2.5 million pounds of manure onto New York streets every day.
 Still, the car culture’s triumph was slow.